ultimatile/Cytnx/docs/source/example/DMRG.rst

 which is shown in the following figure (b).
-One can easily verify that succesive product of number of **M** operators  along with the left and right boundaries gives the desire Hamitonian of the model.
+One can easily verify that successive product of number of **M** operators along with the left and right boundaries gives the desire Hamitonian of the model.

 .. image:: image/MPSMPO.png
     :width: 400